Adams County Youth Survey

 Spring Assessment Information

 Colorado is now assessing 9th and 10th-grade students using the PSAT 8/9 and PSAT 10.
-This will help them prepare for the SAT their junior year, which is not only a state-mandated, national test required for college/university entrance and some scholarship programs, but it is also a new Colorado graduation requirement beginning with the Class of 2021.
+This will help them prepare for the SAT their junior year, which is not only a state-mandated, national test required for college/university entrance and some scholarship programs, but it is also one of the options to meet the new Colorado graduation requirements beginning with the class of 2021 (see page 8 of our handbook for more information).
 Once students take the PSAT, they will be able to use online resources with College Board and Khan Academy to get free, personalized help and practice for the SAT.
 These assessments are now better aligned to prepare students for college and careers by measuring their academic readiness and growth at each grade level.

 The CMAS Science assessment is required by the state of Colorado to specifically determine if an 11th-grade student is at grade level in their science learning.
 We also use this data to help drive our instruction.